-The Drury University English for Academic Purposes (EAP) Program, housed in the Department of English, is a rigorous one-semester program designed to provide an intensive learning experience for students who need to improve their listening, speaking, writing, and comprehension skills in English.
+The Drury University English for Academic Purposes (EAP) Program, housed in the Department of English, is a one-semester academic program designed to provide an intensive learning experience for students who need to improve their listening, speaking, reading, writing and comprehension skills in English.

-The EAP program is a 6-course program.
+The EAP program is a 6-course curriculum that helps students prepare for enrollment the following semester.
 Students participate in conversation tables and attend university events with their American tutors as a component of their intensive acculturation experience.

 ENGL 110: English for Academic Purposes: Oral Communications (Entering the Discourse)